 - Brand name

 The best beginner sewing machine brands available are Janome, Brother and Singer.
 They are all very well built and easy to use even by a beginner and the service is also available easily.
 There are other brands which are very good but they carry a higher price tag and are best utilized only by a very experienced person.
+Check out the post on the best sewing machine brands available

 Most beginners make the mistake of buying a very basic sewing machine at first but after some experience, they long for some more extra features in their sewing machine

 Checkout this post on the different parts of a sewing machine to familiarise with what is in store for you and what feet you should buy.

 Some features you would like to have in your sewing machine if you plan to sew your own clothes are

 - variable stitch lengths,